-The Contractor shall be aware that the work required in and around water crossings shall be performed with due care and caution so as to prevent pollution, siltation or any damage to the watercourses and downstream areas.
+The Contractor shall be aware that the work required in and around water crossings shall be performed with due care and caution so as to prevent pollution, sedimentation or any damage to the watercourses and downstream areas.
 All work associated with the installation of culverts or crossing structures throughout the project shall be undertaken to prevent any change(s) to the existing water quality.
 The Contractor shall carry out all work in and around watercourses in accordance with the environmental provision of the Tender Book and as shown on the contract plans.
 See Section 2.10.
-The Contractor shall immediately notify the Resident Engineer, the ESO, and the Department of Fisheries and Oceans (896-6151) should any silt enter streams or any body of water.
+The Contractor shall immediately notify the Resident Engineer, the ESO, and the Department of Fisheries and Oceans (896-6151) should any silt or sediment enter streams or any body of water.

-The installation of all culverts including stream and drainage culverts s hall be carried out in the dry by diverting or pumping water around the construction area.
-Sedimentation basins shall be used to settle out silt where necessary or where so directed by the Resident Engineer/ESO.
+The installation of all culverts including stream and drainage culverts shall be carried out in the dry by diverting or pumping water around the construction area.
+Sedimentation basins shall be used to settle out sediment laden water where necessary or where so directed by the Resident Engineer/ESO.
 The sedimentation basins shall be constructed in accordance with the Tender Book, or instructions from the Resident Engineer.
-All work will be undertaken in accordance with the General Environmental Specifications of the DTW Specification Book, (Appendix A).
-The Contractor is also referred to the water quality standards set forth in the Environmental Control Water and Sewage Regulations, (Appendix A).
+All work will be undertaken in accordance with the General Environmental Specifications of the DTW Specification Book, (Appendix B).
+The Contractor is also referred to the water quality standards set forth in the Environmental Control Water and Sewage Regulations, (Appendix B).

-The Contractor shall note that fording watercourses or moving equipment through areas where significant surface drainage is encountered must be carried out in such a manner so as to prevent unnecessary disturbance of the channel bed or embankments or siltation of downstream areas.
+The Contractor shall note that fording watercourses or moving equipment through areas where significant surface drainage is encountered must be carried out in such a manner so as to prevent unnecessary disturbance of the channel bed or embankments or siltation of downstream areas as per the conditions outlined in WRMD's guidelines for fording.
 Temporary culverts or temporary bridging are preferred at such locations where frequent fording would be required.

-For information concerning fording activities, the contractor is referred to conditions as outlined in DFO=s ATemporary Fording Sites, Factsheet No. 4" dated 1994.
+For information concerning fording activities, the contractor is referred to conditions as outlined in DFO=s ATEmporary Fording Sites, Factsheet No. 4" dated 1994.